 Can the covenant be deleted?

 If the lease is substantively registrable, the tenant might argue that the clause is unnecessary, given registration is in the tenant's interest.
-However, the landlord's registration gap concerns will outweigh this.
+However, the landlord's concerns about the possible registration gap will outweigh this.
 The vast majority of commercial leases contain a tenant's registration covenant.
-See, however, Ask, Is there an obligation on a tenant to register its lease?.

 Time limit for application